-As a mom of four, I spent plenty of time attempting to teach my kids some fundamental life lessons.
-Things like being thankful for the things you’ve been given.
-To celebrate with friends or loved ones when something good happens to them, even if you wish it had happened to you.
-(And if you can’t celebrate, at least keep your mouth shut!)
-To do the right thing, even when it isn’t the easy thing.
-To work hard and to celebrate big and small wins – because the good things that happen to us are forgotten much more quickly than the bad.
-As I consider all of that, it occurs to me that those lessons are really about mitigating one constant truth.
+As a mom of four, I have spent plenty of time attempting to teach my kids some fundamental life lessons.
+Things like being thankful for what you’ve been given.
+Celebrating with friends or loved ones when something good happens to them, even if you wish it had happened to you.
+(And if you can’t celebrate, at least keeping your mouth shut!)
+Doing the right thing, even when it isn’t the easy thing.
+Working hard and celebrating big and small wins—because the good things that happen to us are forgotten much more quickly than the bad.

 Life isn’t fair.

-People are going to be terrible (see yesterday’s devo!)
-Good things will happen to people who don’t deserve it and justice on this side of heaven can feel elusive.
-And in today’s reading, the worst of things is happening to the only person on earth who could ever say they truly didn’t deserve it.
+People are going to be terrible (see yesterday’s devotion!), good things will happen to people who don’t deserve it, and justice on this side of heaven can feel elusive.
+And in today’s reading, the worst is happening to the only person on earth who can say they truly don’t deserve it.
 Jesus didn’t defend himself to the political authorities, and even though they couldn’t find a good reason to convict him, they were interested in self-preservation over justice.
 Life isn’t fair.

 But that truth works for us as well.
-There’s a song from the early 2000s, and a line that has always stuck with me is the beauty of grace is that it makes life not fair.
+There’s a song from the early 2000s, and a line that has always stuck with me is “the beauty of grace is that it makes life not fair.”
 For those of us who follow Jesus, life isn’t fair.
-We receive the gift of eternal life with Jesus.
-(John 3:16) A rich and satisfying life.
-(John 10:10) A peace that passes understanding (Philippians 4:6) and a hope and a faith that allows us to never give up.
-(2 Corinthians 4:16)
+We receive the gift of eternal life with Jesus (John 3:16), a rich and satisfying life (John 10:10), a peace that passes understanding (Philippians 4:6), and a hope and a faith that allow us to never give up (2 Corinthians 4:16).

-- What is something you are thankful for this Holy Week?
+- What is something you are thankful for during this season of Lent?

 - Lift up a prayer of praise and thanksgiving to God today.